• Navigator

 1) Understand the Market

-This may seem obvious, but whether it’s a brownfield or not – you need a real estate market analysis to confirm the end use with the highest chance for success.
+This may seem obvious, but whether it’s a brownfield or not, you need a real estate market analysis to confirm the end use with the highest chance for success.
 A comprehensive real estate analysis can help you determine big picture uses (residential, industrial, commercial) or help you refine your assessment to figure out the details of the project (price points, unit mix, etc.).
 Economic development organizations and private developers can all benefit from market analysis to define the project with the most potential.

 2) Address Environmental Concerns

 Although you may not be able to address all of the environmental concerns that are impacting the site right up front, by conducting some basic investigation you’ll be able to better position the site for reuse.
 Establish an understanding of what remediation may be needed, along with estimated cost and allowable uses that can then be used by a future owner or investor.
-Uncertainty is scary for investors, so the more you can do to reduce the unknowns about a property, the more attractive the project will become.

 3) Conduct a Financial Feasibility Analysis